 Lead generation may be a smarter way to dive into Google AdWords than trying to sell affiliate products.
-Since it is common to have a lead generation rate of 10-20%, the feedback loop is about ten times as fast as selling a product that may convert at 1-2%.
+Since it is common to have a lead generation rate of 10-20%, the feedback loop is about ten times as fast as selling a product that may convert at a much lower 1-2%.